dongyuwei/hallelujahIM/README-En.md

 1. **English word database**: `~/Library/Application Support/hallelujah/words_with_frequency_and_translation_and_ipa.sqlite3`
    - Contains ~140,402 English words with frequency, Chinese translation, and IPA
    - Auto-copied from the app bundle during installation
-   - Used for prefix matching candidate queries
+   - Used for prefix matching candidate queries, as an `idx_word` B-tree range scan (`word >= prefix AND word < prefix + U+10FFFF`) with a row limit. `LIKE 'prefix%'` is deliberately avoided: the index is BINARY, so SQLite's LIKE optimization cannot use it and it scanned all ~140k rows.

    Schema: